How to Manage a Distributed Team

 Keep short turnarounds: As a consequence of making tasks granular, you can now keep deadlines of shorter durations.
 This allows for any lapses to be immediately corrected and to set the right expectations soon.
 As you might have figured, the idea is to "micromanage in terms of output" NOT their working style.

-# C) Choose the right channel for communication
+# C) Choose the right team communication channel

 Not all conversations are equal or of the same kind.
 Therefore, a single mode of communication doesn't work nor does a haphazard choice of channel.
 Putting some structure around this helps, so that team members find it easy to decide the appropriate channel to communicate on for a particular context.